Pathology

 Postgraduate Training

-The Department of Pathology offers postgraduate clinical fellowship programs in hematopathology, transfusion medicine, clinical microbiology, cytopathology, molecular genetic pathology, and surgical pathology for physicians who have completed residency training in pathology.
+The Department of Pathology offers postgraduate clinical fellowship programs in hematopathology, transfusion medicine, clinical microbiology, cytopathology, neuropathology, molecular genetic pathology, and surgical pathology for physicians who have completed residency training in pathology.
 These fellowships consist of one to two years of diagnostic work and research.

 The department provides postdoctoral research training in immunology, neuropathology, apoptosis, cancer biology, and clinical microbiology as well as in other areas of cellular and molecular pathology.
 These positions are open to individuals who have earned a PhD or an MD degree.